chenasraf/chenasraf.github.io/_posts/2019-03-06-simple-scaffold.md

 files, you're stuck with the option to create multiple files yourself, name them appropriately, and paste different snippets on each file.

-- *Some npm libraries* provide ways to scaffold files based on templates, but from what I've seen they are either tied to specific task runners, libraries or frameworks, or they are simply quite difficult to set up and customize.
+- *Some NPM libraries* provide ways to scaffold files based on templates, but from what I've seen they are either tied to specific task runners, libraries or frameworks, or they are simply quite difficult to set up and customize.